deepaktabraham/Device-Drivers/Simple Character Driver/README.md

 ### NOTE:
-Please make sure that you have read and write privilege for the device entries created during insertion of the module, before testing.
+Make sure that you have read and write privilege for the device entries created during insertion of the module before testing.
-One way of achieving this is to run the following command in the terminal, before running your test program: <br />
+One way of achieving this is to run the following command in the terminal before running your test program: <br />
 **`sudo chmod 660 /dev/mycdev*`**

-You can also achieve the same effect by running your test program, with superuser privilege: <br />
+You can also achieve the same effect by running your test program with superuser privilege: <br />
 **`$ sudo ./<executable_test_app>`**